LeonLow97/system-design/notes/README.md

 | Consistent Hashing                  | [ ]      |
 | Bloom Filters                       | [ ]      |
 | Checksum                            | [ ]      |

-I am going to pass you content each time and you are going to return me primary bullet points as I am writing system design notes, I don't want repetitive points.
-The topic is "Caching"